fzsdi/fzsdi/README.md

 Hey 👋🏻,

-I am a computer engineering student and a part-time geek from Tehran.
+I am a Software QA Engineer, interested in automating test-cases.
+I also do Back-end Development in my free time 👩‍💻